learn-tdd-in/learntdd.in/react-native/index.md

 ## The Feature Test

-When performing TDD, our first step is to **create an end-to-end test describing the feature we want users to be able to do.** For our simple messaging app, the first feature we want is to be able to enter a message, save it, and see it in the list.
+When performing TDD, our first step is to **create an end-to-end test describing the feature we want users to be able to do.** For our simple messaging app, the first feature we want is to be able to enter a message, send it, and see it in the list.

 Create a file `e2e/creating_a_message.spec.js` and enter the following contents: